 In a deafening roar of honks, quacks and flapping wings, the birds that had been in front of my lens only moments before, were suddenly at her feet hundreds of yards away, scooping up her offering in an enthusiastic frenzy that would make a riot seem half hearted.

 It was clear that the possibility of becoming a beautiful image on my wall couldn’t compare to a loaf of bread.
-If I wanted to continue to photograph the birds I would have to follow them across the lake.
+If I wanted to continue to shoot, I would have to follow them across the lake.

 I plopped myself down on the edge of the cold rocks and began shooting the feathered spectacle.